avdi/ivar/README.md

 Any other questions?

 > What about inheritance?
-Can I use these tools both parent and child clases?
+Can I use these tools in both parent and child clases?

 Yes, `ivar` goes to a fair amount of trouble to "just work" in ways you'll (hopefully) expect when it comes to inheritance.